FOMO: The Fear of Other Morons' Opportunities

 • ScrollAway™ temporarily disables thumb functionality.

-• InfluencOff™ emits a piercing shriek when someone says "content strategy."
+• InfluencOff™ emits a shriek when someone says "content strategy."

 • FOMOShield™ blurs highlight reels on contact.